Search This Blog

 Cruelty in the infirmary

 In 1898 the head nurse Mary Baker in the infirmary at Saunderton was sacked after being found guilty of a heartbreaking series of assaults on a young helpless crippled girl under her care who was also both deaf and blind.
 She was also criminally investigated and given what was considered a high fine of £3.
 Another nurse Emily Pocock raised the alarm after discovered severe bruising and cuts on the victim.
 When she pointed these out to Baker, the guilty nurse dismissed her concerns.
 Emily was immediately suspicious as she knew such marks could not be made by accident, and in any case no incident was reported.
 Some of the other infirmary patients said they had heard the girl scream and be slapped at night but they were too terrified in their own helpless positions to call for help.
-One woman said she hid under the blankets terrified that Baker would know she had been awake.
+One woman said she hid under the blankets petrified that Baker would know she had been awake.
 The nurses defence was caring for such cases was "difficult" and the work house inmates who had testified against her had over active imaginations or were prone to exaggeration.
 They also said such a kindly looking and well bought up woman could never stoop to such cruelty.
 The jury disagreed.

 Days of celebration